Charley’s Subs is opened in the Mall. I always appreciate a new business, even if it’s a franchise. Where is the best sub sandwich in town?

 If only Fichtners was still around!
 I was so depressed when they had the fire and didn't rebuild.
 Tough to beat their $2.50 sandwiches.

 Anyhoo, not much in the twin ports can hold a candle to Northern Waters for a good sandwich.
 The lunch sandwiches at the Scenic are really good as well.

 Only registered members can post a comment , Login / Register Here

-I propose that the City only issue event licenses under the condition that tickets must be purchasable locally.
-For example,...
+I propose that the city of Duluth only issue event licenses under the condition that tickets must be purchasable locally....